 \subsection{Admissible pairs}

 We introduce the notion of an admissible pair which generalizes Satake diagrams as given in \cite{a-Araki62} in the finite case to symmetrizable Kac-Moody algebras.
 It is slightly more explicit than a similar notion used in \cite[Def.
 4.10 b), Cor.
-4.10.4]{a-BBBR95} in so far as we also include property (\ref{adm3}), below, in the definition. \begin{defi} A pair $(X,\tau)$ consisting of a subset $X\subseteq I$ and an element $\tau\in \Aut(A,X)$ is called admissible if the following conditions are satisfied: \begin{enumerate} \item $\tau^2=\id_I$. \item The action of $\tau$ on $X$ coincides with the action of $-w_X$. \item If $j\in I\setminus X$ and $\tau(j)=j$ then $\alpha_j(\rho_X^\vee)\in \Z$. \end{enumerate} \end{defi} It is an instructive exercise to verify that the Satake diagrams in \cite[p.~32/33]{a-Araki62} describe all admissible pairs for finite dimensional simple $\gfrak$. \begin{eg} Consider $\gfrak=\slfrak_4(\field)$ with $I=\{1,2,3\}$ and the standard choice of simple roots and coroots.
-Then the pair $(\{1,3\},\id_I)$ is admissible because $-w_X$ acts as the identity on $X$ and $\rho_X^\vee=(h_2+h_3)/2$ satisfies
+4.10.4]{a-BBBR95} in so far as we also include Property (\ref{adm3}), below, in the definition. \begin{defi} A pair $(X,\tau)$ consisting of a subset $X\subseteq I$ of finite type and an element $\tau\in \Aut(A,X)$ is called admissible if the following conditions are satisfied: \begin{enumerate} \item $\tau^2=\id_I$. \item The action of $\tau$ on $X$ coincides with the action of $-w_X$. \item If $j\in I\setminus X$ and $\tau(j)=j$ then $\alpha_j(\rho_X^\vee)\in \Z$. \end{enumerate} \end{defi} If $\gfrak$ is of finite type then the pair $(X=I,\tau=-w_X)$ is always admissible.
+It is an instructive exercise to verify that the Satake diagrams in \cite[pp.~32/33]{a-Araki62} describe all other admissible pairs for finite dimensional simple $\gfrak$. \begin{eg} Consider $\gfrak=\slfrak_4(\field)$ with $I=\{1,2,3\}$ and the standard choice of simple roots and coroots.
+Then the pair $(\{1,3\},\id_I)$ is admissible because $-w_X$ acts as the identity on $X$ and $\rho_X^\vee=(h_1+h_3)/2$ satisfies

 The pair $(\{1\},\id_I)$, however, is not admissible because in this case $\rho_X^\vee=h_1/2$ satisfies

 and hence condition (\ref{adm3}) is not satisfied.
 The pair $(\{2\},\id_I)$ is not admissible for the same reason while the pair $(\{1,2\},\id_I)$ violates (\ref{adm2}).
 Finally, the pair $(\{2\},(13))$ is admissible because now condition (\ref{adm3}) is empty. \end{eg} We now associate an involutive automorphism of the second kind to any admissible pair.
 Let $>$ be a fixed total order on the set $I$.
 Let $(X,\tau)$ be an admissible pair.
 We define an element $s(X,\tau)\in \Htil$ by